How Corruption Dictates the Practice of Medicine

 Despite endless requests to study these approaches, Anthony Fauci blocked every single one from being studied or adopted into standard of care.
 In parallel, he pushed along research on a highly toxic drug, AZT.
 AZT had originally been intended to be used for chemotherapy, but was abandoned as it proved to be too toxic.

 While AZT should have never been approved, Fauci was eventually able to manipulate one (terrible) study enough that alongside sufficient pressure being applied to the FDA, earn AZT an FDA approval.
 Once AZT entered the market, as was obvious from the existing clinical trial data, it significantly worsened the prognosis for AIDS patients, something both reported in each of those books and also reported to me by a few colleagues who observed it enter the market.
-Despite being responsible for killing many members of the gay community (who at the time protested against Fauci for being a mass murder), Fauci was hailed a hero, became one of the most influential members of the US government, and made a lot of money in the process.
+Despite being responsible for killing many members of the gay community (who at the time protested against Fauci for being a mass murderer), Fauci was hailed a hero, became one of the most influential members of the US government, and made a lot of money in the process.

 COVID-19 Treatment Guidelines